phamduchongan93/devops-blog/docs/source/pipeline/pipeline.rst

 Setting up pipeline
 -------------------

-Ideally, containerize the pipeline for portability.
-Because I need my apps to work on variety of enviroment, I would put the code in a container.
-However, there are scenarios where I found the need to run on a dedicated host or VM so that I can perform full integration testing.
+Generally, containerizing the pipeline is good for portability.
+Because most of the time II need my apps to work on variety of enviroment, I would put the code in a container.
+However, there are scenarios where I found the need to run on a dedicated host or VM.
+This is because I can perform full integration testing.
 This would help to see how the new code affect my system.

 .. toc:
    :maxdept: 2